-The Authority's Net Position increased \$359,252 during the fiscal year as detailed below.
-The Authority's revenues are primarily tenant revenues and subsidies received from HUD.
+The Authority's Net Position increased \$2,955,866 during the fiscal year as detailed below.
+The Authority's revenues are primarily construction reimbursements from the City of Ocean City, tenant revenues and subsidies received from HUD.
 The Authority receives subsidies each month based on a pre-approved amount by HUD.
 Grants are drawn down based on need against a pre-authorized funding level.